Kid Activities

 6. Use a metric ruler to measure any growth you may observe.

 7. Continue your observations for six days and write your report on the sixth day.
-For younger children---just have fun observing the carrot, while making observations along the way!
+For younger children—just have fun observing the carrot, while making observations along the way!

 TEACHER/CAREGIVER SECTION FOR CARROTS:

-No growth will occur since the carrot is not living-OR Leaves will grow since even this small part of the plant is still living.
+POSSIBLE HYPOTHESIS: No growth will occur since the carrot is not living-OR Leaves will grow since even this small part of the plant is still living.

 Possible Conclusion: The carrot top should show some new growth each day.
 The student should discuss the possible reasons for the growth.